What Is Secondary Glazing?

 It was found in 1966 and is a manufacturer and fitter for secondary glazing in the UK.
 They use an aluminium alloy for their framing that is available in a variety of colours and shapes.

-Secondary glazing is one of the biggest secondary glazing suppliers in the UK.
+Secondary Glazing by Duration Windows is one of the biggest secondary glazing suppliers in the UK.
 They offer a range of different styles and also provide guidance and information for fitters.

 The company specialises in the manufacture and fitting of secondary glazing in North London, Suffolk, Hertfordshire and Essex.
 You can get a free quote by contacting them by phone.